steffanjensen/gitbot/README.md

 # Github Follow Bot
 Github follow and other action bot.
-This bot is good to automate your github account.
+This bot is good for automating your github account.

 ## How to run:
 pip install requirements.txt